 the harm that the changes to the affiliation process will do to the towns and small cities left behind.
 Ultimately, I think that will backfire on MLB, severing a crucial link between the game of baseball and a significant chunk of America.
 There was a terrific piece on FanGraphs a couple of weeks ago showing how, by their calculations, the changes to minor league affiliations will cost 5.2 million people the chance to attend minor league games in person, as they will simply live too far away from an affiliated team.

 yesterday's post, news was breaking on the Mets making another significant front office hire.
 Former Red Sox assistant GM Zack Scott was named as Senior Vice President/Assistant General Manager.
 He's reunited with new Mets GM Jared Porter, who he worked with for years with the Red Sox until Porter left to join the Cubs.
 Scott was also a finalist for the Mets GM job.

 Wednesday, December 23, 2020

-a very good piece in The Athletic yesterday about new Mets owner Steve Cohen.
-It was rather long, heavily researched and, as is the case with anything written about Cohen, done without any cooperation from the man himself.
-Despite his willingness since buying the Mets to engage with fans on Twitter and do the long interview with Steve Gelbs for Mets Hot Stove, Cohen notoriously avoids speaking with print reporters.
+piece in The Athletic yesterday about new Mets owner Steve Cohen.
+It was rather long, heavily researched, and, as with anything written about Cohen, done without any cooperation from the man himself.
+Despite his willingness since buying the Mets to engage with fans on Twitter and do the lengthy interview with Steve Gelbs for Mets Hot Stove, Cohen notoriously avoids speaking with print reporters.
 Interestingly enough, although Britton notes that "more than a dozen" people were interviewed for the piece, twice that number of folks declined to give interviews, even anonymously.
 Hey, if I worked for the guy, I'd probably take a pass, too.
 Not worth it.